-The child sat cross legged on the floor of her Aunt’s cottage as she pulled out the first book from the set of children’s bibles on the bookshelf.
+Sitting cross legged on the floor of her Aunt’s cottage, the child pulled out the first book from the set of children’s bibles on the bookshelf.
 The night before her Aunt had read them a story from one of those books.
 She was curious about the one written of in the stories.

 The inside cover showed him wearing a white robe standing in a green field.
 He looked so kind, and there were a lot of children gathered around Him.
 She wanted to know Him, but did not know how to come to Him.

 After she was dedicated to the King when she was a baby, as was the custom, He was forgotten.
 All she knew was that He lived in Heaven.
 She was told that only good children would go to Heaven, and then she would be told that she was bad.
 If she did try to come to Him, would He make her go away?

 Sometimes she would sing Him a song with a wish in her heart.
 Later that summer evening as she waited for sleep to come, she thought of him in that green field.
 She approached Him in her mind, but a dark presence kept her from coming closer, telling her that “only good children could go to him”.
 She stood there uncertainly, not knowing He was holding out His arms to her as He dropped to His knees calling her name.

 The angel who had been appointed from birth to be her guardian watched her.
 Seeing she had come alone, the angel asked the King if there was not some way to be found to reach the little girl.
 The angel stood between the hesitant child and the dark one.
 The King roared like a lion at the dark one saying “forbid her not to come to me: for of such is the Kingdom of heaven”.